Gamma ray burst: Astronomers spot strongest-ever explosion

 The radiation burst occurred 12.2 billion light years away in deep space, in the constellation Carina.
 Its light has taken most of the age of the universe to reach us.

 Gamma ray bursts are the most luminous explosions in the universe.
-Scientists believe they occur when exotic massive stars run out of fuel and collapse to form
+Scientists believe they occur when exotic massive stars run out of fuel and collapse to form a black hole.

 Jets of material powered by processes that are not yet fully understood are thought to blast outwards at nearly the speed of light, generating intense gamma rays.